Scenic dining at Columbia Sand Key

-Tampa’s Columbia restaurant is world-famous for its’ exceptional Spanish and Cuban cuisine, gorgeous ambiance, and lively Spanish flamenco dancing.
+I love trying out new food no matter where I live or travel.
+So far, I have been really impressed with Tampa’s diverse culinary scene.
+The city is well known for its’ authentic Cuban offerings.
+Columbia restaurant is world-famous for its’ wonderful Spanish and Cuban entrees, gorgeous ambiance, and lively Spanish flamenco dancing.
 The historic Ybor City location opened in 1905, making it the oldest continuously operating restaurant in Florida, as well as the oldest Spanish restaurant in the country.
-Today, you can enjoy Columbia’s wonderful food offerings and ambiance at several locations throughout Tampa Bay.
+Today, you can enjoy the tasty Cuban fare at several locations throughout Tampa Bay.
+Sand Key offers the most gorgeous waterside patio, and is conveniently located just minutes from iconic Clearwater Beach.
+One of my favorite things to do living in the Bay was enjoying a fun day at the beach then treating myself to lunch on the deck at Columbia.

 History of Columbia